All Products

 Configure an alert whitelist

-If you confirm that a false positive is reported for a file and you want to prevent unnecessary alerts, you can configure an alert whitelist and add the file to the whitelist.
-If Security Center detects a file that is added to the whitelist within the asset scope of the whitelist, no alerts are generated.
+If you confirm that a false positive is generated for a file and you want to prevent unnecessary alerts, you can configure an alert whitelist and add the file to the whitelist.
+If Security Center detects the file on the assets on which the whitelist takes effect in the next detection task, no alerts are generated.

-On the Alerts tab of the Agentless Detection page, find the required alert and click Add to Whitelist in the Actions column.
-In the Add to Whitelist dialog box, enter a description and click Determine.
+On the Alert tab of the Agentless Detection page, find the alert that you want to add to the whitelist and click Add to Whitelist in the Actions column.
+In the Add to Whitelist dialog box, enter a description and click OK.

 Parameter